jiali120/DataStructure/README.md

 Networking is a playground for interdisciplinary research innovations The Internet's huge transformative role is connected with an ever-expanding and evolving collection of technologies, system and protocol architectures, algorithms, as well as powerful applications.
 Indeed, the Internet is an amazing “playground” of ongoing cross-disciplinary innovations.
 These innovations are coming from fields such as distributed systems, operating systems, computer architecture, software engineering, algorithms and data structures, graph theory, queuing theory, and game theory, to name a few.
 Additionally, these include mechanism designs stemming from machine learning and AI, cryptography, programming languages, formal methods, and more.

-## Linked Lists
-### Nodes are an abstract idea.
-A node can be thought of as an element but with more information than just one piece of data like an integer or string.